 AIKO, a global-leading new energy technology company, poised for Australia market expansion.

 MELBOURNE, Australia, Oct.
-26, 2023 /PRNewswire/ -- Shanghai-based renewable energy company AIKO made a grand debut at the All-Energy exhibition in Melbourne, Australia on Oct.
-25 with its cutting-edge solar cell products, which captured attention from global visitors.
+25, 2023 /PRNewswire/ -- Shanghai-based renewable energy company AIKO made a grand debut at the All-Energy exhibition in Melbourne, Australia on Oct 25 with its cutting-edge solar cell products, which captured attentions from global visitors.

-The exhibition, one of Australia's largest, highlights cutting-edge renewable energy and energy efficiency technologies from around the world.
-AIKO unveiled its products for the first time in the Australia as part of its efforts to expand the county's market.

-One of its spotlights the ultra-efficient ABC (All Back Contact) structure cells and component products, which was independently developed by AIKO.

 This type of solar photovoltaic panel can generate more electricity on the same surface area, compared with traditional front surface contact structure cells, with the highest efficiency reaching 24 percent.